GetPageSpeed/nginx-extras-docs/docs/modules/dav-ext.md

 ---

 title: "NGINX WebDAV PROPFIND,OPTIONS,LOCK,UNLOCK support"
 description: "RPM package nginx-module-dav-ext.
-For full WebDAV support in nginx you need to use the standard  ngx_http_dav_module as well as this module for the missing methods. "
+For full WebDAV support in nginx you need to use the standard  ngx_http_dav_module as well as this module for the missing methods."

 ---